 Ranges by Installation Type

-These models can be placed in the middle or at the end of the countertop, because they have fully built sides.
+Freestanding range models can be placed in the middle or at the end of the countertop, because they have fully built sides.

-These are similar to the slide-in models but rest on top of a toe kick for a built-in look.
+Drop-in ranges are similar to the slide-in range models but rest on top of a toe kick for a built-in look.

 Ranges by Cooktop Type